This post covers a few simple yet powerful online privacy tools that are essential steps to slowing the privacy abuse

 Without going into unsubstantiated claims, some rumors are floating around about Protonmail as well.
 Remember, no email is safe.
 I won’t participate in rumors without reasonable substantiation.

 In today’s world, privacy is a worthy goal but is impossible short of living off-grid on land you don’t own.

 We can look at online privacy in layers and decide how hard we will work to protect it.

 We should look honestly at the damage done to ourselves, our families, and our society by social media, big tech, large businesses, and even the state.

 Simply put, you’re privacy has been taken.
-Most of that cannot be undone.
-You can take steps to mitigate and reduce future privacy abuse but you’re going to miss a bunch of it because the privacy bulldozer is already in motion and we don’t always see where it’s heading.
+We cannot undo most of that.
+You can take steps to mitigate and reduce future privacy abuse, but you’re going to miss a bunch of it because the privacy bulldozer is already in motion, and we don’t always see where it’s heading.

 Don’t follow the crazies into the darkness.Almost famous quote by Brian D. Hawkins